AdobeDocs/experience-platform.en/help/query-service/api/alert-subscriptions.md

 >[!NOTE]
 >
->All executed queries support alert subscriptions, but you do not need to be the query creator to subscribe to an alert.
+>All non-select queries support alert subscriptions, but you do not need to be the query creator to subscribe to an alert.
 Other users can also enroll for alerts on a query that they did not create.

 The following alerts apply without an alert subscription: